-The whole process always SEEMS so overwhelming to me… but once I’m finished, I realize that it really only takes a few hours for me to can enough applesauce for an entire year (and we eat A LOT of applesauce).
+I don’t know about you, but the whole process of canning applesauce always seems so overwhelming to me… but once I’m finished, I realize that it really only takes a few hours for me to can enough applesauce for almost two years (and we eat A LOT of applesauce).

 Also, I’ve found that with canning, so much of it is learned through experience and “hands-on” training.
 So while I can’t give you a hands-on experience via my blog, I hope that the step-by-step photos and instructions below will at least be a good guide to help you get started!